emdupre/core-git-course/_episodes/04-remote.md

 * Project management tools

 ### GitHub for research

 GitHub **isn't** the only remote repositories provider.
-It is however very popular, in particular within the Open Source communities.
-The reason why we teach GitHub in this tutorial is mainly due to popular demand.
+It is very popular, however, particularly within the open source communities.

 Also, GitHub has [functionality which is particularly useful for researchers](https://github.com/blog/1840-improving-github-for-sciences)